Rise in numbers seeking budgeting advice

 The Minister's spokesperson says all budgeting services have ongoing funding arrangements with the Ministry of Social Development, and these agreements are being looked at.

-Next story in National: Independent inspectors wanted in coal mines
+Next story in New Zealand: Independent inspectors wanted in coal mines

 Copyright © 2012, Radio New Zealand